2sic/2sxc-docs/2sxc Docs Generator/basics/data/index.md

 External Data can come from anywhere.
 Here are some common scenarios:

-1. `SQL` data coming from the DNN database or from another DB
+1. `SQL` data coming from the Dnn database or from another DB
 1. `CSV` data from a file which an editor updates from time to time
 1. `SharePoint` document lists or tables
 1. `JSON` data from another REST WebService